Find out how our individual therapy program can help you achieve your recovery goals.

 The therapist assists the patient through the many recovery stages and empowers the patient to make positive changes.

-With a wide range of therapists, we strategically match each patient with the therapist to best fit their needs for recovery.
+With a wide range of therapists, we strategically match each patient with the therapist to best fit their recovery needs.
 During inpatient or outpatient rehab, individuals meet with their primary therapist weekly.
-The duration of individual therapy is generally for 60 minutes.
+The duration of individual therapy is generally 60 minutes.
 Patients will also interact with all the drug rehab center’s treatment team during their stay.
+Also, patients are still encouraged to participate in group therapy sessions to complement their treatment program.

 Who Performs Individual Therapy in Addiction Treatment?